 - Tealium’s sales team needed access to a marketing executive at a strategic account, so Eyles asked her go-to-market (GTM) partner if they had any connections there.
 Turns out, the GTM partner was connected to the media agency that was servicing the marketing org.

 - The GTM partner set up a meeting for Tealium and the media agency to explore how they might work together and how Tealium’s product solves specific use cases for the media agency and its client.

 - The media agency proposed Tealium’s solution to its client, and then introduced Tealium’s account executive to the marketing executive.
 That not only accelerated Tealium’s cross-sell opportunity further down the funnel, but it also sparked a new partnership between Tealium and the media agency.

 Tips for completing “The Connection”:

 - If you’re trying to expand your presence in an existing account or connect with a brand new buyer, research mutual connections you might share with that person via LinkedIn.
 Or, check your partner ecosystem platform to see if the account you’re pursuing is a customer of one of your partners.
-Even if your partner doesn’t have a direction connection to the person you’re trying to reach, we’re willing to bet they know someone who knows someone who does.
+Even if your partner doesn’t have a direct connection to the person you’re trying to reach, we’re willing to bet they know someone who knows someone who does.

 - Make it easy for your partner to help you.
 Highlight the specific information and value propositions you’d like them to include in their introduction, or draft the message on their behalf.